alecthomas/zero/README.md

 ## Middleware (NOT IMPLEMENTED)

-A function annotated with `//zero:middleware [<option>]` will be automatically used as HTTP middleware for any method matching the given `<option>` if provided, or applied globally if not.
+A function annotated with `//zero:middleware [<label>]` will be automatically used as HTTP middleware for any method matching the given `<label>` if provided, or applied globally if not.
 Option values can be retrieved from the request with `zero.HandlerOptions(r)`.

 eg.